About the RESTORE Act

 Franklin County Local RESTORE Act Committee (RAC)

 The Franklin County RESTORE Act Committee was formed by the Franklin County Board of County Commissioners in November 2015.
 They held their first meeting on December 15th, 2015.
+See list of meetings below.

 The MYIP Process